SEB-9-BH/first-react-lesson/javascript-in-jsx/README.md

     </>
   );
 };

-export default App;
 ```

 Inside curly braces, we can reference the `todo` object and inject the value held on its `text` property directly into our HTML-like syntax!

 ### Expressions vs. statements in JavaScript

-Remember, we can only ever write JavaScript expressions inside of the curly braces.
+Remember, we can only write JavaScript expressions inside of the curly braces.
 JavaScript expressions evaluate to a single value.
 They can be:

 - Assigned to a variable
 - Provided as an argument to a function